Daeik/Text-Animator/README.md

-#text_animator.js
+#Text-Animator.js

 A jQuery Plugin for text animation.

-This jQuery plugin helps to animate text easily.
+This jQuery plugin helps to animate text contents.